 Pick the best from the Yes pile, and a few from the maybe, things that would go well with the first pile.
 Also, you’ll probably shop, and jewelry is a big outfit transformer.

 If i were you id bring alot of neutral and black leggings, pants, and jackets.
 Then pack a couple colourful, bright tops and jewelry.
-Pack what you know you will definately wear.posted almost 3 years ago
+Pack what you know you will definately wear.posted over 3 years ago

 I’m jealous!!!
 Have fun it Italy!
 You’re definitely going to buy more than you plan to, so leave room in your suitcase.
 Shipping things internationally is very expensive as are extra baggage fees.
 I would pack classic staple pieces, like your favorite pair of jeans, a shirtdress, basic t-shirts and blouses, etc. Pack fun lightweight accessories to mix things up, like scarves and costume jewelry.
 But keep in mind not to take anything that you’re not prepared to lose, especially jewelry!
-Also, if you bring a pair of comfortable flats, they will serve you well, but be completely destroyed by the end of the trip.posted almost 3 years ago
+Also, if you bring a pair of comfortable flats, they will serve you well, but be completely destroyed by the end of the trip.posted over 3 years ago